 - Access allowed until 15 minutes before closing time.
 Occasionally the Pavilion can be closed to the public or could have limited access.

-- The 18th January the pavilion will be open from 2pm to 6pm.
+- The 18th May (The Night of the Museums) the pavilion will be closed from 2pm to 7pm.

 Copyright pictures: Pepo Segura